eadf/esp8266_mcp23017_example/README.md

 I²C Port expander driver for esp8266.

-So far the driver can only write to the MCP23017 (using two pins of your own choice)
+~~So far the driver can only write to the MCP23017~~ fixed that. (using two pins of your own choice)

 ```
 #include "mcp23017/mcp23017.h"